TRUTH IN PHOTOGRAPHY

 According to a 2020 Gallup/Knight poll, four in five Americans said the spread of misinformation online is “a major problem,” exceeding all other challenges posed by the media.
 During the 2020 election, the manipulation of the truth in photography was rampant in news reporting, political advertising, and social media.
 Photographic images, whether in print, video, or digital media have been and continue to be edited and re-contextualized.

 The truth of photographic images has been challenged since the 19th century when the means for making them were invented.
-While the medium was embraced by the public at large, photographers grappled with the methods and techniques available to them, experimenting with technologies as they emerged and discovering the capacity of the medium to represent the world they experienced.
+While the medium was embraced by the public at large, photographers have continued to grapple with the methods and techniques available to them, experimenting with technologies as they emerged and discovering the capacity of the medium to represent the world they experienced.

 Photographs are inherently subjective in the ways in which they are made and perceived.
 There is no absolute truth in the photographic image.
 Photographers frame the reality that they see, whether the process is spontaneous or planned.